Fun Fine Motor Hole Punch Activities for Preschool to use all year

 Hole Punch Shapes

 You can use hole punch activities as a hands-on way to work on 2-D shape recognition with your kids.
-Draw shapes on brightly colored paper and let kids punch holes along the shapes.
-This is a great hands-on way to learn shapes.
+Make a DIY shape activity by drawing shapes on brightly colored paper and letting kids punch holes along the shapes.

-In addition to the hole punch strips and shape printables, you can find a variety of seasonal hole punch activity printables to use throughout the year.
+In addition to the hole punch strips and shape printables, you can find a variety of seasonal hole punch printables to use throughout the year.

 Do you have some kids who could use some extra fine motor practice?
 Send a kit home with them for the weekend.